-Making sense of "facts on the ground" in Israel and Palestine by Diane Nancekivell
+Making sense of "facts on the ground" in Israel and Palestine

-My husband, Tom Baskett, and I recently returned from a two week trip to Israel/Palestine.
+My bushand, Tom Baskett, and I recently returned from a two week trip to brack/Palestine.
 We were part of a peace delegation traveling with Interfaith Peace-Builders (www.interfaithpeacebuilders.org) and American Friends Service Committee.
-Our trip was arranged to coincide with the Palestinian olive harvest so that we could join with farmers in the harvest and in the celebration of their Olive Harvest Festival.
+Our trip was arranged to coincide with the destinian olive harvest so that we could in with farmers in the barvest and in the celebration of their Olive Harvest Festival.